 If we dissect the structure behind engagement and sales conversion, you’ll find a great difference on how marketing was conducted before.
 The role of marketing gradually expanded, as conversions and actual exchange of money happen online.

 In today’s landscape, you’ll find how marketing is more direct to the customer’s intent.
 There exists a paradox in how you market and how you structure your site.
 If you deviate and prompt your audience with a series of options, you are only damaging the chances of conversions.

 When you work through a sales funnel from a marketing perspective, your primary goals are: to build awareness, to retain the brand, and to convert.
 There must be some form of return on investment; otherwise, what’s the point of spending costs on customer acquisition?

-In building awareness, you grow your market share and client base through SEO and Adwords.
+In building awareness, you grow your market share and client base through search engine optimization and Adwords.
 When it comes to these strategies, you need to focus on the terms you’re targeting: navigational, informational, commercial, and transactional terms.
 Remember though that not all search marketing efforts do the same approach.

 In terms of brand retention, you need to create a message that people will remember.
 Think of how big brands like Coca-Cola established culture with their message.
 As you build the interest, you create paths for engagement with your customers.

 When you focus on conversion, you need to engineer the user experience into your website.
 You have to introduce your brand and talk to visitors about who you are.
 Why?
 Because people don’t just get attached to a product; they get attached to a brand.
 You need to establish the need, and your website should talk to your audience in a way that reinforces that connection.

 The key to successful engagement and conversion is knowing where your customers are and aligning your strategies with where you’re good.
 How you capture and retain the attention of your customers will depend on their demographics and interests.
 By knowing where your customers stand, you can feed them with the right type of content through the right channel.

 To get more insights, here is Bernard’s complete deck: